• Skip to main content

 If you lack the experience to self-diagnose, then taking classes every so often without practice sessions in between seems like the only thing to do–but this will most likely lead to lackluster results.

-If you take a class, consider going to the same class you originally attended until you build a good level of proficiency.
+If you take a class, consider attending the same class you originally attended until you build a good level of proficiency.

 Shooting Secrets